catosplace/aws-accounts-terraform/README.md

 This repository contains the Terraform configurations needed to bootstrap and manage a multi-account AWS organization.
 It also includes the various roles required within the accounts.

-At Hypr, we use this as the foundation for our client AWS accounts.
+We use this as the foundation for our client AWS accounts.
 We then create a separate repository that contains the actual users and resources used in the organization.

 To achieve a more secure AWS account structure, we take advantage of [AWS Organizations](https://aws.amazon.com/organizations) to structure our AWS accounts and resources in a more manageable way with granular security controls.
 The implementation chosen is a hybrid multi-account structure that provides substantial security benefits by separating Identity and Access Management (IAM) from actual AWS resources.